KrishnaswamyLab/TrajectoryNet/README.md

 # Pytorch Implementation of TrajectoryNet

-This library runs code associated with the TrajectoryNet paper
+This library runs code associated with the TrajectoryNet paper.

 ## Installation